logsem/cerise/README.md

 - `malloc.v`: A simple malloc implementation, and its specification.

-- `awkward_example.v`, `awkward_example_u.v`: The proof of safety of the awkward example (the former using scall with stack clearing, the latter using scallU without stack clearing), corresponding to *Lemma 6.2*.
+- `awkward_example.v`, `awkward_example_u.v`: The proof of safety for the body of the awkward example (the former using scall with stack clearing, the latter using scallU without stack clearing).

-- `awkward_example_preamble.v`: Proof of safety of the preamble to the awkward example (in which a closure to the awkward example is dynamically allocated).
+- `awkward_example_preamble.v`: Proof of safety of the preamble to the awkward example (in which a closure to the body of the awkward example is dynamically allocated).
+This corresponds to *Lemma 6.2*.

-- `awkward_example_adequacy.v`: Proof of correctness of the awkward example, *Theorem 6.3*.
+- `awkward_example_adequacy.v`: Proof of correctness of the awkward example against the operational semantics of the machine, *Theorem 6.3*.

 - `awkward_example_concrete.v`: A concrete instantiation of the correctness theorem of the awkward example on a concrete machine, linked with a concrete